statmorph-lsst: Quantifying and correcting morphological biases in galaxy surveys: Analysis of morphology metrics

 The behaviour we see when measuring $R_p$ in elliptical rather than circular apertures is virtually identical, and we show the plots made for $R_{p,e}$ online. $R_{p,e}$ has the same noise dependence as $R_{p,\circ}$, unsurprisingly, since both the ellipticity and orientation are robust to noise (Sec. \ref{sec:moments}).
 In terms of resolution, $R_{p,e}$ is slightly better-behaved, with a $10\pm25$\% error.
-The \texttt{SymbolicRegression} fit is also similar in spirit to the one we obtained for $R_{p,\circ}$, although the functional form is not exactly the same, highlighting the arbitrary nature of the fit: while we tried to set up the run in a physically motivated manner, there are infinitely many functional combinations that may provide similarly good fits to our data.
+The \texttt{SymbolicRegression} fit is also similar to the one we obtained for $R_{p,\circ}$, although the functional form is not exactly the same, highlighting the arbitrary nature of the fit: while we tried to set up the run in a physically motivated manner, there are infinitely many functional combinations that may provide similarly good fits to our data.
 All of the fit results for each parameter as shown in the Appendix \ref{app:pysr}.

-\new{The final important consideration to note is that $R_p$ is used by \texttt{statmorph} to define the outer edge of the galaxy and the total flux.
+The final important consideration to note is that $R_p$ is used by \texttt{statmorph} to define the outer edge of the galaxy and the total flux.
 This edge is then used downstream, e.g. in isophotal radii or asymmetry calculations.
 The outer edge is given by the \texttt{petro\_extent\_cas} parameter times $R_p$, which by default is $1.5$.
-However, \cite{Graham2005a} showed that for early-type galaxies, as much as 20\% of the total flux is contained outside $R_p$, and so it is advisable to increase \texttt{petro\_extent\_cas} if the foreground contaminants are well-masked in the image.}
+However, \cite{Graham2005a} showed that for early-type galaxies, as much as 20\% of the total flux is contained outside $R_p$, and so it is advisable to increase \texttt{petro\_extent\_cas} if the foreground contaminants are well-masked in the image.
+We quantify the magnitude of this missed flux as a function of S\'ersic index $n$ in Appendix~\ref{sec:appendix_g}.